I designed this project by scaling down a Chris Craft runabout from pictures I found online.

-Cover Photo: WOW, a 20′ Glen-L Rivieria built by Mark Bronkalla
+Cover Photo: WOW, a 20′ Glen-L Riviera built by Mark Bronkalla

-In June of 2000, Mark Bronkalla launched his nearly complete but unnamed boat.
+In June of 2000, Mark Bronkalla launched his homebuilt Glen-L Riviera.
+The20′ runabout was nearly complete but not yet named.
 The boat turned heads wherever Mark took it and the reaction from bystanders was a universal “WOW.”
-This is how the beautiful home built 20 foot Glen-L Riviera got its name.
+That’s how his beautiful Glen-L Riviera got its name.

-Mark had never built a boat before, and found lackluster information from first-time boat builders like himself.
+Mark had never built a boat before and found lackluster information from first-time boat builders like himself.
 Websites or blogs with good information tended to end once the structure was built.
-Mark used his background in woodworking, marketing and computer science to share his first-time boat building experience to encourage and help other first-time boat builders.
+Mark used his background in woodworking, marketing, and computer science to share his first-time boat-building experience to encourage and help other first-time boat builders.
 In this article, I’ll give a brief overview of this build where WEST SYSTEM® Epoxy was used.
 Anyone considering a build similar to this should consult Mark’s website, bronkalla.com, for more detailed descriptions of each step.
 Continue reading →

 Built in 1957, my 15′ Larson Thunderhawk Jr. is a fiberglass runabout reborn.
-I launched her into the waters of Grass Lake, in Fox Lake, Illinois in late August, 2010.
+I launched her into the waters of Grass Lake, in Fox Lake, Illinois in late August 2010.
 But before this happened, the boat underwent a major restoration.
 I purchased this boat in August of 2009, after it sat idle for several years, collecting dirt, rainwater, leaves and snow.
 All that remained was its shell,

 Hugh Saint is a custom boat builder in Cape Coral, Florida who specializes in fine mahogany runabouts that remind you of those built in the 1930s and ‘40s.
 His team of skilled artisans combined their backgrounds in engineering with a finely honed understanding of nautical beauty.
 Continue reading →